Frequently Asked Questions

 We also support cases where there is no ‘direct’ publication funder, for instance in case of non-APC based models, such as ‘diamond’.

-See infographic here.
+See infographic here and here.

 Watch tutorial on 'Why do I receive this P1-message?' here.